gutenbergtools/gutenbergsite/site/donate.md

 Any donation of $100 or over will receive a written "thank you" via postal mail, unless you do not provide a return address.

-Note that since fall 2023 we have had problems with some mail sent to our USPS post office box being delayed significantly.
-Delays of up to 6 months have occurred.
-This has been frustrating for donors, as well as for Project Gutenberg.

 <br>
 ## <a name="#additional-detail-on-how-to-donate"></a>Taxes, Privacy & Additional Details